Rose Petal Beauty Aids

-Roses are appreciated for their beauty and fragrance but did you know they can make lovely beauty aids for your skin and hair too?
-Here are a few different recipes you can try (a bath oil, dusting powder and a vinegar that can be used as a hair rinse or facial splash/skin freshener).
-First some tips:
+Here are a few different recipes to try (bath oil, dusting powder and a vinegar that is a lovely hair rinse or facial splash/skin freshener).

 Homemade Bath Oil